3venthorizon/meta/meta-morphosis/README.md

 ### Type
-A Type is synonymous with a Java class or interface declaration, except that Types are declared programmatically.The Type instance wraps the generic Meta Java type declaration.
+A Type is synonymous with a Java class or interface declaration, except that Types are declared programmatically.The Type instance wraps a Java Class.
 A Type contains a Property list similar to a class containing member fields along with their respective getter and setter methods.

 Types are easy to create as it implements a builder pattern.